How Long Will the IRS Give You to Pay?

 Keep in mind that the longer you take to pay, the more interest and penalties you will incur on your account.
 The faster you pay, the less you will pay in total.

-The exact interest rate and penalties will depend on your specific tax situation, as well as the financial markets as a whole.
-That being said, the interest charged while paying off your tax bill over time will be 3% + the federal short-term interest rate.
-The late-payment penalty is 0.5% for each month (up to a maximum of 25%) you have an unpaid tax balance.
+The interest charged while paying off your tax bill over time will be 3% + the federal short-term interest rate.
+As of the first quarter of 2026, the interest rate for underpayment is 7%.
+The late payment penalty is 0.25% for each month (up to a maximum of 25%) you are on a payment plan.

 What Happens If You Still Can’t Pay Your Taxes?

-If you receive a payment plan or installment agreement with the IRS, you still might struggle to pay off your tax debt.
-For instance, you might miss multiple tax payments.
-If this happens due to changed financial circumstances, you may be able to negotiate with the IRS for lower monthly payments.
+If you can’t afford your payment plan and are worried about missing payments, you may be able to negotiate with the IRS for lower monthly payments.
 If that doesn’t work, you have a few more options.

-First, you can apply for currently not collectible status (CNC) with the IRS.
-If granted, your tax debt remains and penalties and interest will continue to accrue, and IRS may place a lien on your assets.
-However, the IRS will stop trying to collect the tax debt, such as with a tax levy.
+- Currently not collectible – Your tax debt remains, and penalties and interest continue to accrue.
+However, the IRS will stop trying to collect the tax debt via enforced collection actions like a tax levy.

-The W Tax Group Can Help with Unpaid Taxes
+The W Tax Group Can Help You With Unpaid Taxes

 Dealing with unpaid taxes can be stressful.
-Yet there could be several options available to help you pay off your tax bill over time, possibly even for less than what you owe.
+Luckily, there are several options available to help you pay off your tax bill over time–you may even be able to pay less than what you owe.
 The IRS might also be willing to give you an extension if paying your taxes by the original deadline would create an undue hardship.
 But taking advantage of these programs can sometimes be complicated or confusing, especially when it comes to meeting financial eligibility requirements.Â

 The W Tax Group offers free consultations to help you determine what your next steps should be.
-To get help dealing with your unpaid taxes, contact us today.
+To get help dealing with your unpaid taxes, contact us online today or call us at 877-500-4930.